torstenboettjer/pcap-analysis/README.md

 Basic IP information is related to common network protocols, in order to understand the context for specific communication patterns.

-### Routing Protocols (e.g., OSPF, BGP, RIP)

-These protocols are used by routers to exchange routing information.
-Their packet payloads contain details about network topology, advertised routes, and neighbor relationships, which inherently include logical network identifiers (IP addresses of routers, network prefixes).
-Analyzing these packets can reveal the logical organization of the network.

-### Multicast Protocols (e.g., IGMP, PIM)

-* **IGMP (Internet Group Management Protocol)** is used by hosts to join and leave multicast groups.
-IGMP messages contain the multicast group IP address (a logical identifier for a group of hosts).
-Examining IGMP reports and queries in a PCAP file shows which hosts are interested in which multicast groups.
-* **PIM (Protocol Independent Multicast)** os used by routers to manage multicast traffic.
-PIM packets contain information about multicast sources and groups, again involving logical IP addresses.
-* **Network Management Protocols (e.g., SNMP)** operate at the Application Layer (Layer 7), it often relies on UDP (Layer 4) and ultimately IP (Layer 3) for transport.
-The payload of SNMP packets (PDUs - Protocol Data Units) contains managed object information, which frequently includes logical identifiers like IP addresses, interface names, and system descriptions.
-Analyzing SNMP Get, Set, and Trap packets can reveal these identifiers associated with network devices.
-* **Tunneling Protocols (e.g., GRE, IPsec)** encapsulate other packets within IP packets to create tunnels.
-The outer IP header contains the source and destination IP addresses of the tunnel endpoints (logical identifiers of the devices establishing the tunnel).
-Examining the encapsulated payload might reveal further logical identifiers from the original packets.

 ## Extract identifiers from a PCAP File